alizamithwani/Grocery-Prices/README.md

 The repo is structured as:

 -   `data/raw_data` contains the raw data as obtained from jacobfilipp.com/hammer/
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/analysis_data` contains the cleaned dataset that was constructed using R and SQL.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.